 3.2 Code of Conduct

 The PRAMP Committee oversees an air monitoring program that provides credible and comprehensive data to permit the identification of and appropriate response to odour and emission related issues.
-Members of the Committee are representatives of three sectors – Community, Industry and Government.
-The Committee members are committed to respectful interactions and consensus decision-making.
-To that end, Committee members work within the spirit of the principles outlined below.
+Members of PRAMP are representatives of three sectors – Community, Industry and Government.
+PRAMP members are committed to respectful interactions and consensus decision-making.
+To that end, PRAMP members work within the spirit of the principles outlined below.

 3.2.1 Guiding Principles